NHT020305/ip/docs/README.md

         Got it.
 I've added this task:
             <todo>
-        Now you have 3 tasks in the list."""
+        Now you have 3 tasks in the list.

 - **add new deadline:**  `deadline <name> /by <time>`